Hilbert space fragmentation produces a "fracton Casimir effect": Conclusion

 Unfortunately, the height field mapping does not imply an obvious generalization to higher dimensions.
 But the question of whether a similarly simple statistical mechanics description can capture the dynamics of two-dimensional or higher-dimensional nonthermalizing fracton systems is an interesting one.

-\acknowledgments The authors thank Xiaoyu Feng, Andrey Gromov, Jason Iaconis, Adam Nahum, Rahul Nandkishore, and Shriya Pai for helpful discussions.
+\acknowledgments The authors are grateful to Xiaoyu Feng, Andrey Gromov, Jason Iaconis, Adam Nahum, Rahul Nandkishore, and Shriya Pai for helpful discussions, and to Pablo Sala and Michael Knap for bringing relevant references to our attention.
 This work was primarily supported by the Center for Emergent Materials, an NSF-funded MRSEC, under Grant No. DMR-2011876.